-Scholastic Art and Writing Awards
+Scholastic Art and Writing Competition: Why You Should Participate

 Artists and writers like Andy Warhol, Sylvia Plath, Stephen King, and Leena Dunham had to start somewhere in getting recognition for their talent, and the Scholastic Art and Writing Awards was the perfect setting.
 These writers and artists once received awards as teens in this national competition which recognizes 2,800 high school students in over 29 categories of art and writing each year.

-What is Scholastic Art and Writing Competition?
+What is the Scholastic Art and Writing Competition?

 Categories for entry range from architecture, industrial design, film, animation, jewelry, video game design, dramatic script, journalism, and more.
 This is a competition for artists and writers who have spent years honing their craft and seek to distinguish themselves as leaders in the art and writing community.

-More than $300,000 in scholarships, travel fare, and tuition support for college was awarded last year to twenty-three recipients whose works explored subjects such as personal grief, loss and bereavement, awareness of climate change, the current political climate in the US, and responsible civic life.
+More than $300,000 in scholarships, travel fares, and tuition support for college was awarded last year to twenty-three recipients whose works explored subjects such as personal grief, loss and bereavement, awareness of climate change, the current political climate in the US, and responsible civic life.

 Students who are nationally recognized by the Scholastic Art and Writing Awards also have the chance to present their creations in a New York City gallery or Boston gallery.
 Last year the national ceremonies were held in Carnegie Hall, the Pratt Manhattan Gallery at Pratt Institute, the Shelia C. Johnson Design Center at Parsons School of Design, and Tufts University gallery.